yueyue4737/EC601MiniProject1_Individual/FutureSenario_moreaboutAPI/2writeAPI.md

 Create your own API(Application Programming Interface)
 ====

-1. The API slides already explain what the API is clearly, including the two-hour video.
+1.The API slides already explain what the API is clearly, including the two-hour video.

 2.Again, the important part to understanding the API is to read the sets of rules.
 API does not provide intraction between the software and the users.